agoutsmedt/website/content/en/post/2023-11-09-scraping-bis/index.en.markdown

 ### Downloading the PDF

 Now we have the metadata of the speeches.
 But one thing we are interested in at the end is to know what the speeches are about.
 Most of the speeches are stored in a pdf.
-To retrieve these PDF, you just need to use the URL of the speech, and replace the end of the URL “.htm” by “.pdf”.
-From the metadata list, we can have the whole list of the PDF we want to download.
+To retrieve these PDFs, you just need to use the URL of the speech, and replace the end of the URL “.htm” by “.pdf”.
+From the metadata list, we can have the whole list of the PDFs we want to download.

 ``` r
 pdf_to_download <- metadata %>%